Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * A bounded maximum encoding size for any Cell (currently 8191 bytes)
 * Very fast serialisation and deserialisation, with minimal requirements for temporary object allocation.
 * Uniqueness of encoding - there is a 1:1 mapping between object values and valid encodings.
 This means, among other useful properties, that Data Object equality can be determined by comparing hashes of encodings.
-* Self describing format: given an valid Cell encoding, the Data Object can be reconstructed without additional context
+* Self describing format: given a valid Cell encoding, the Data Object can be reconstructed without additional context

+The same encoding is utilised in both durable storage and in network transmission.

 #### Embedding

 Small Data Objects are Embedded within another Cell (e.g. a Cell representing part of a larger data structure).
-In most cases, this avoids the need to construct and store separate cells for small primitive values.
+In most cases, this avoids the need to construct and store separate cells for small primitive values, and often small data structures themselves can be fully embedded.

-Currently, most data objects with an encoding size of up to 140 bytes are embedded.
+Currently, most data objects with an encoding size of up to 140 bytes are automatically embedded.
+This heuristic may be modified based on further testing and profiling.

 #### Cell IDs as storage keys

-The cryptographic hash of the Cell encoding is used an an identifier to refer to a Cell, and in particular as a key for storage system.
+The cryptographic hash of the Cell encoding is used an an identifier to refer to a Cell, and in particular as a key for addressing data in the storage system.

 This has the important property that it requires all values in the storage system *immutable* - the data value cannot change for a given key, or else the ID will no longer be valid.
 This restriction may seem limiting at first, but in fact provides significant advantages for the Convex storage implementation: